 Arthroscopic Surgery in Carrollton, GA

-At Carrollton Orthopaedic Clinic, our Board Certified Orthopaedic Surgeons specialize in arthroscopic surgery for patients of all ages.
+At Carrollton Orthopaedic Clinic, our Board Certified Orthopaedic Surgeons specialize in arthroscopic surgery for patients of all ages in Douglasville, Hiram, Carrollton and Dallas, GA.
 At our clinic, patients are cared for by a surgeon through every step of the treatment process.
 We use state-of-the-art arthroscopy equipment to treat pain and injuries of the shoulder, spine, wrist and more.
+For more information or to schedule a consultation for arthroscopic surgery, contact our office at (770) 834-0873.

 What Is Arthroscopy?